 The Compensation and Organization Development Committee is responsible for the Company's general compensation philosophy for senior management, including approval of the compensation of the President and Chief Executive Officer and elements of other senior management compensation.
 The Compensation and Organization Development Committee's approval is required for equity grants to the named executive officers and other executive officers and eligible employees under the Company's 2006 Long-Term Equity Incentive Plan and for cash bonus payments to senior management under the Company's Management Incentive Compensation Plan, as well as the aggregate amount payable under such Plan.
 In making these decisions, the Compensation and Organization Development Committee considers the recommendations of the President and Chief Executive Officer (with respect to other members of senior management) and the Committee's compensation consultant.
 The Compensation and Organization Development Committee also is responsible for overseeing the Company's human capital and work environment (including diversity, gender equity, HR-related ethics complaints, management development, succession planning and other related areas of focus).
-The Compensation consultants to assist with the discharge of its compensation responsibilities.
+The Compensation and Organization Development Committee is authorized to and has regularly retained independent compensation consultants to assist with the discharge of its compensation responsibilities.
 A more detailed description of this process is located under "Executive Compensation-Compensation Discussion and Analysis," beginning on page 44.